 State Death Tax Manager users:

 If your State Death Tax Manager cannot access data files on the internet because your firewall prevents it, you can download the latest data file here.
 After downloading the file to your computer, you should select Import Latest Data from the File menu of the State Death Tax Manager to open the file named statedeathtax.sdx which will be on your computer where you placed it.

-Note: To download with Internet Explorer, you may need to right click on the following link.
-After right clicking, select Save Target As and then select Save.
+Note: To download, you should right click on the following link.
 Be sure to note where the downloaded file is being saved.

 State Death Tax Manager data file